ajandaur/ajandaur/README.md

 - 🌱 I have interests in **Full-Stack & iOS Development and Bioinformatics**
 - 🔭 I’m currently working on a mental-health iOS app I hope to release soon.
-- 🤔 In the meanwhile, I’m looking for my first software engineering/product manager position!

 <h3 align="left">Connect with me:</h3>
 <p align="left">